Fixed Price vs Day Rate: Which Is Better in 2026?

 What Is a Fixed Price?

 A fixed price quote means you agree a total cost for the entire job upfront — materials and labour included.
-The customer knows exactly what they’re paying before work starts.
-If the job takes you longer than expected, that’s your problem.
-If you finish ahead of schedule, that’s your reward.
+The customer knows exactly what they're paying before work starts.
+If the job takes longer than expected, that's your problem.
+If you finish ahead of schedule, that's your reward.

 Day Rate — Pros and Cons